radixdlt/dapps-monorepo/README.md

 yarn e2etest
 ```

-unit/integration tests are written using [svelte-testing-library](https://github.com/testing-library/svelte-testing-library), and for e2e tests we use [cypress](https://www.cypress.io/).
+integration tests are written using [svelte-testing-library](https://github.com/testing-library/svelte-testing-library), and for e2e tests we use [cypress](https://www.cypress.io/).

 ### Run storybook